Tuan2003/cse15l-lab-reports/lab-report-5-week-10.md

 # **Lab Report 5 - Week 10**

-So I to find the tests that produced the different results, I simply just ran.
+After using `bash script.sh > results.txt` on my implementation and the implementation from Lab 9, I ran the following line to compare the differences of the two implementations.

 `vimdiff file1.txt file2.txt`
 ___